 Note: If your interface IPv4 address is of the form 169.254.x.x, it is connected via link-local to the sensor.
-This means that Windows self-assigned an IP address in the absence of a DHCP server.
+This means that the macOS self-assigned an IP address in the absence of a DHCP server.